KarlScheibelhofer/java-crypto-tools/README.md

 #### Writing PEM Directory

-Writing a `pem-directory` need a different flow, because the `store` method of KeyStore takes an `OutputStream`.
+Writing a `pem-directory` needs a different flow, because the `store` method of KeyStore takes an `OutputStream`.
 This does not easily allow to write multiple files to a directory.
 Thus, the application must load the `pem-directory` just as in reading an existing one.
 The provided directory name, however, does not need to exist.
 The implementation gets the directory name via the `InputStream` and is uses this directory to store the PEM files to during the subsequent call to the KeyStore's `store` method.

-Have a look at this example:
+Have a look at this example which creates new PEM directory keystore in `src/test/resources/out/truststore-dir`:

 ```java
 import dev.scheibelhofer.crypto.provider.JctProvider;